SxMShaDoW/lab-aemc-utah/docs/300-configure-prod-environments.md

 > Complete this section in **PROD**.

 {: .highlight}
-> For the purposes of this lab, it is not important what Application Scope you create the records in.
+> For the purposes of this exercise, it is not important what Application Scope you create the records in.
 Global is fine.
 >
 > Only users with the **System** **Administrator** (admin) role can define instance credentials for environments.
 >